Biosafety training for researchers

 - Click on ‘Communities’ (at top of page)

-- Type ‘Biohazard Laboratory Practice’ in the search box at the top and click the ‘Go’ box
+- In the "Search Available Communities" section, type ‘Biohazard Laboratory Practice’ in the search box and click ‘Go’

-- Hover the mouse over COM_01066, click the drop-down menu and click on ‘Enrol’; click the ‘Submit’ box.
+- Hover the mouse over the community name "COM_01066", expand its drop-down options menu and click ‘Enrol’

 If you are not a University of Melbourne student or staff member, you may not have access to the LMS.
-In this case, please contact REI to arrange enrolment.
+In this case, please contact OREI to arrange enrolment.

 If your work involves certified biological materials (GMOs or imported goods) additional training must also be completed, prior to commencing work with these agents.
 Refer to the Gene Technology and Biosecurity training pages for more information.